 Cardinality Estimator Version

-As from SQL Server 2014, several versions of Cardinality Estimator have become available.
+As from SQL Server 2014, several versions of Cardinality Estimator (RU) have become available.
 This mechanism affects most decisions optimizer takes when selecting a plan.
 You can retrieve the version of Cardinality Estimator from the CardinalityEstimationModelVersion property of the root operator.

 - 0 – SQL Server <= 2012